Azure/FTALive-Sessions/content/aks/aks-networking.md

 ## The IP tables in Azure Kubernetes Service
 - Cluster level rules for each service.
-- Talk about KUBE-MARK-MASQ, KUBE-SVC-xyz, and KUBE-SEP-xyz rules and what it does.
+- KUBE-MARK-MASQ, KUBE-SVC-xyz, and KUBE-SEP-xyz rules.

 ![rules](/images/srv.png)